geersch/nestjs-getting-started/docs/11-bonus-deploying-to-heroku.md

 export DB_NAME=acme
 ```

-Now the application can read the variables from the environment and it will start up!
+Now the application can read the variables from the environment and it will start!

 **Remark**: In [chapter 9](./09-add-postgresql-with-knex.md) we also used two environment variables, `POSTGRES_USER` and `POSTGRES_PASSWORD` in the `docker-compose.yml` file.
 You can leave them or you can replace them with the new `DB_USER` and `DB_PASSWORD` variables.